aws-deepracer/aws-deepracer-offroad-sample-project/getting-started.md

-# AWS DeepRacer Offroad sample project
+# Getting started with the AWS DeepRacer Offroad sample project

 The AWS DeepRacer Offroad sample project is a sample application built on top of the existing AWS DeepRacer application that adds additional capability to the AWS DeepRacer device to autonomously navigate through a path of QR codes by decoding the information in them.
 Explore the AWS DeepRacer Offroad sample project by cloning the [aws-deepracer-offroad-sample-project](https://github.com/aws-deepracer/aws-deepracer-offroad-sample-project) and get started using the provided [DeepRacer Offroad launcher package](https://github.com/aws-deepracer/aws-deepracer-offroad-sample-project/tree/main/deepracer_offroad_ws/deepracer_offroad_launcher).